-Haruna Wamala is an administrator at Kawolo General Hospital which is located along Kampala-Jinja highway.
+Haruna Wamala is an administrator at Kawolo General Hospital, which is located along Kampala-Jinja highway.
 The PREFA team visited the hospital to catch up with Wamala on his day-to-day activities.

 PREFA gives transport vouchers for emergency deliveries.
-It also facilitates community dialogue and supports the youth centre that offers youth-friendly-services.
+It also facilitates community dialogue and supports the youth center that offers youth-friendly-services.
 Situated on the highway, the hospital handles at least 7 accidents victims per day.

 “We have very few doctors.
-Ideally, we would need 11 doctors but we have only 5, which creates a short fall.
+Ideally, we would need 11 doctors but we have only 5, which creates a shortfall.
 PREFA helped because we deal with emergencies in maternal health and trauma,” said Wamala.